 Please note that advanced language proficiency in Spanish for Madrid fellows is required and desirable for New York, Chicago, and Oakland sites.
-Bengali and Hindi language skills are encouraged for Kolkata, though also are not required
+For the African Communities Together partnership, advanced French, Arabic, or other African languages are desirable.

 After reading about the program, interested students should: